suvrotica/SuvroTuitionBlog/src/lib/posts/MAFA.md

 He who eats most white pussy, wins the sport.<br>
 <br>
 Statistics with carrots and sticks,<br>
-Sometimes up asses I suppose.<br>
+Sometimes up asses I officially suppose.<br>
-Numbers that don't agree are wrong,<br>
+Numbers that don't agree are all wrong,<br>
 It's wise to pick those I have chose.<br>
 <br>
-My prattle sabre rattle or tattle,<br>
+My prattle sabre rattle mostly tattle,<br>
-Battle is really my home front.<br>
+Battle is really my home legal front.<br>
-A slim part is natty, most fatty,<br>
+A slim part is natty, most fucks or fatty,<br>
-And those cunts are blunt.<br><br>
+And those curious cunts are blunt.<br><br>
-Gift a GREAT dark age in a bacteriophage,<br>
+I gifted a dark age in a bacteriophage,<br>
-From Elon's nasty Nazi ass I'm sure.<br>
+From Elon's nasty Nazi ass to be sure.<br>
 Not a frivolity who shits in the white house,<br>
 But in cancerous mouths waiting for a cure.<br>
 <br>